asilha/p4lang-behavioral-model/docs/JSON_format.md

 must both resolve to integral values, which we call respectively `cond` and `offset`.
 If `cond` is 0, the primitive behaves exactly like `_jump` and we jump to the primitive call at index `offset`; otherwise the primitive is a no-op.
+- `exit`: implements the P4 built-in `exit` statement.
+The packet will be "marked for exit" by setting a dedicated flag; it is currently the responsibility of the target to reset the flag between pipelines if so desired.
+- `assume` and `assert`: these 2 statements are used in P4 for formal program verification.
+They both take a single parameter (a boolean expression) and they share the same implementation in bmv2 (the switch will log an error message and abort), but they mean different things: *assume* statements are essentially inputs to the formal verification tool, while *assert* statements are conditions that need to be proven true (see [this](https://github.com/p4lang/p4c/issues/1548) Github issue for more details).
+Given their bmv2 implementation, `assert` and `assume` statements are also useful when tetsing / debugging P4 programs with bmv2.
+- `log_msg`: used for logging user-defined messages that will be output to the console when using the `--log-console` option.
+It takes two parameters: a format string (which may contain one or more curly braces '{}') and a vector of parameters (`parameters_vector`), which is a list of values to substitute to the curly braces included in the format string when outputting the log message.
+See [here](#the-type-value-object) for more information on `parameters_vector`.
+The objects in the `parameters_vector` must resolve to integral values.

 Support for additional primitives depends on the architecture being used.